Wit-K/Guide-to-CO2-Reduction/theory.md

 ## 2. Basic Electrochemistry
 Experiments in this field take place inside an "electrolytic cell".
 Unlike a battery (which creates electricity from chemicals), an electrolytic cell uses an external power source to force non-spontaneous chemical reactions to happen.

-The critical components of the system include:
+There are two sides of the reaction which can happen in electrochemstry:

 ### The Cathode (The Reduction Site)
 The cathode is the "electrode" connected to the negative terminal of the power supply.
 This is where electrons enter the solution.